bcgov/nr-forests-access-management/server/backend/readme.md

 \
 The key flag to swtiching using local-data.json depends on this config: `config.py::is_on_aws()` which then depends on this env: `"DB_SECRET"`

+## Run the API from VS Code launch configuration

+1. Click on "Run and Debug" on the side menu bar
+2. On the top of the window is a dropdown.
+"Debug FAM API" should be an option.
+Select it.
+3. Click the little green arrow.

 ## Run the API from the command line

-Depending on where python3 is installed, the command might be "python" or "python3"
+Depending on where python3 is installed, the command might be "python" or "python3".
+You WILL need the environment variables loaded in your shell session in order for this to work.

 ```
 cd server/backend
 python3 serverstart.py
 ```

-## Alternatively, run the API from VS Code in debug mode

-1. Open `serverstart.py` in VS Code
-2. Click "Run and Debug" on the VS Code toolbar (or use Ctrl+Shift+D)
-3. Click "Run and Debug" button
-4. Select "Debug the currently active Python file"

-## Alternatively, run the API from VS Code launch configuration

-1. Click on "Run and Debug" on the side menu bar
-2. On the top of the window is a dropdown.
-"Debug FAM API" should be an option.
-Select it.
-3. Click the little green arrow.

-The debug configuration is in /.vscode/launch.json.
-The environment variable get loaded at runtime from the local-dev.env file.

 # Using Virtual Environment

 If you have multiple python projects locally and you want to isolate your FAM developments, you can use a virtual environment.
-VS Code does not debug into the virtual environment (that we can determine).

 ```
 cd server/backend